filecoin-saturn/L1-node/docs/faq.md

 ### When can I change my wallet address?

 You can change your wallet address anytime before the end of the month, as payouts are processed next day (1st of next month)

+## Logs submission

+### What can I do if the logs submission fails without a reason?

+1. Disable IPv6 con the host
+2. Restart docker container `docker restart -t 0 saturn-node`